Smile for the camera: A look at dental x-rays (radiographs) in children

 Are radiographs safe?

 Here at Frisco Kid’s Dentistry, we take your child’s safety very seriously.
 Because of this, we do everything we can to minimize the exposure to radiation when taking radiographs.
 We use the latest in digital sensor technology, which is more sensitive than conventional film sensors.
 This allows us to use lower levels of radiation.
 But how much radiation is it?
 To put things into perspective let’s look at the amount of background radiation we experience in everyday life and compare it to what we are exposed to when getting a dental radiograph.
 Millirems (mrem) are units used to express radiation exposure.
 The first clinical signs of injury caused by radiation are seen at around 100,000 mrem.
 The amount of exposure we get from 1 round-trip flight from New York to California is 5 mrem.
 The yearly exposure from sunlight and cosmic radiation is 35 mrem.
 Even naturally occurring radioactive elements in the air we breathe leads to 230 mrem of yearly exposure.
 So how much exposure does a single digital dental radiograph produce?
 The answer is just 0.15 mrem.
 As we can see, there is some exposure to dental radiographs but it is significantly less than what we are exposed to naturally.
 And we further decrease the amount of exposure by only taking radiographs when we need them and using protective gear like lead aprons and thyroid collars.
 In this way, we are able to obtain valuable diagnostic information to help us treat your child while minimizing exposure.

 Frisco Kid’s Dentistry follows the radiographic guidelines outlined by the American Academy of Pediatric Dentistry.
-If you have any additional questions regarding dental radiographs please don’t hesitate to contact our office or bring up concerns at your child’s next dental visit.
+If you have any additional questions regarding dental radiographs please don’t hesitate to contact our office by Online Appointment Request or call 214 618 5200.